akka/akka/akka-contrib/docs/circuitbreaker.rst

 You can decide to do that in two ways:

-The first is to use the ``askWithCircuitBreaker`` method on the ``ActorRef`` or ``ActorSelection`` instance pointing to your circuit breaker proxy (enabled by importing ``import akka.contrib.circuitbreaker.implicits.askWithCircuitBreaker``)
+The first is to use the ``askWithCircuitBreaker`` method on the ``ActorRef`` or ``ActorSelection`` instance pointing to your circuit breaker proxy (enabled by importing ``import akka.contrib.circuitbreaker.Implicits.askWithCircuitBreaker``)

 .. includecode:: @contribSrc@/src/test/scala/akka/contrib/circuitbreaker/sample/CircuitBreaker.scala#ask-with-circuit-breaker-sample

-The second is to map the future response of your ``ask`` pattern application with the ``failForOpenCircuit`` enabled by importing ``import akka.contrib.circuitbreaker.implicits.futureExtensions``
+The second is to map the future response of your ``ask`` pattern application with the ``failForOpenCircuit`` enabled by importing ``import akka.contrib.circuitbreaker.Implicits.futureExtensions``

 .. includecode:: @contribSrc@/src/test/scala/akka/contrib/circuitbreaker/sample/CircuitBreaker.scala#ask-with-failure-sample